markshannon/extended-calling-convention/README.md

 ### 4. The implementation should not be excessivley complex.

 Mark Shannon suggested a fixed limit to the size of the patch.
-Nick Coghlan and others felt that this was too restrictive.
+Nick Coghlan and Brett Cannon felt that this was too restrictive.

 ### 5. It should not slow down CPython

 Mark Shannon believes it is possible and desirable to speed up CPython with this change.
 INADA Naoki believes it impossible to speed up CPython with a new calling convention.
+Jeroen Demeyer requested we use the term "not slower".
+Antoine Pitrou noted that the primary goal was to bring 3rd party code up to speed, not to speed up CPython.
-Although, we choose "not slower" rather than "faster" as a requirement, no one will object to it being faster.
+Although, we choose "not slower" rather than "faster" as a requirement, no one will object to it being faster :)